-Bose has never skimped when it comes to fit and finish that make you feel better about spending as much as $400 on a pair of noise-cancelling headphones.
-The 700s are no exception.
+Bose has never skimped when it comes to fit and finish that make you feel better about spending as much as $400 on a pair of noise-canceling headphones.
+The Bose 700 headphones are no exception.
 The sturdy, zippered case is wide, but flat (for reasons I’ll mention in a moment) and encompasses an internal compartment to hold accessories like the USB-C charging cable and the airplane adapter that’s still sometimes annoyingly necessary.

-Rather than folding with a hinge, like the Sony 1000XM3, the ear cups simply rotate and slide up and down the tapered headband to fit inside the case.
+Rather than folding with a hinge, like the Sony WH-1000XM3 (or newer, highly recommendable WH-1000XM4), the ear cups simply rotate and slide up and down the tapered headband to fit inside the case.
 This means the case takes up more overall room in your bag but also reduces the likelihood that a hinge will break over time as moving parts love to do.

-This product’s marquis feature is its ability to cancel out sound from the outside world before it hits your eardrums and, at the moment, Bose still sits on top.
-There are 10 selectable levels of noise-cancelling.
+This product’s marquis feature is its ability to cancel out sound from the outside world before it hits your eardrums and, at the moment, Bose wireless headphones still sit on top.
+There are 10 selectable levels of noise-canceling.
 The lowest setting actually pipes sound from outside the headphones into your ears, which comes in handy if you’re trying to listen to a presentation or a quiet conversation.
 At maximum, however, they’re absurdly effective.

-I’ve spent hundreds of hours on Amtrak trains while commuting and have tried quite a few pairs of noise-cancelling headphones, and none of them have flattened out the drone of the rails quite like these.
+I’ve spent hundreds of hours on Amtrak trains while commuting and have tried quite a few pairs of noise-canceling headphones, and none of them have flattened out the drone of the rails quite like these.
 It’s not a runaway victory, however.
-Sony’s 1000Xm3 are a close second, and other options from companies like Libratone and even Microsoft are still in the ballpark.
-But, the 700s manage their quieting feat without the “ear suck” or pressure feeling that I’ve experienced with some other high-power noise-cancelling options.
+Sony’s 1000XM3 is a close second, and other options from companies like Libratone and even Microsoft are still in the ballpark.
+But, the Bose NC 700 headphones manage their quieting feat without the “ear suck” or pressure feeling that I’ve experienced with some other high-power noise-canceling options.

-For phone calls and web meetings, the 700s use four total microphones—two borrowed from the noise-cancelling system and two dedicated beam-forming mics specifically designed to pick up your voice.
+For phone calls and web meetings, the Bose NC 700s use four total microphones—two borrowed from the noise-canceling system and two dedicated beam-forming mics specifically designed to pick up your voice.
 This is an area where I’ve found headphones like these generally lacking, but I was impressed with the Bose performance here.
-Roping in those extra noise-cancelling mics really does help to isolate your speaking voice against background din, especially loud, abrupt sounds like a slamming door, which I would have expected to cut through.
+Roping in those extra noise-canceling mics really does help to isolate your speaking voice against background din, especially loud, abrupt sounds like a slamming door, which I would have expected to cut through.

 I ran the headphones through my typical cadre of metal songs, which I like because they demand clarity to separate the helicopter-style blast beats, as well as lows for the vocals and highs for the shredding guitars.
 Bose handled the separation excellently, and the highs were clear without grating (at least not more than they’re supposed to), but the vocals were a little lacking.